Appellate Judges Let 2020 Census Continue Through October

 By sticking to the Dec.
 31 deadline, the apportionment count would be under the control of the Trump administration no matter who wins the presidential election next month.

-While allowing the head count to continue through October does leave less time to crunch the numbers before the Dec.
+While allowing the head count to continue through October leaves less time to crunch the numbers before the Dec.
 31 deadline, Trump administration officials and outside advisory groups had said that the Census Bureau would be unable to meet that deadline “under any conditions," the appellate judges said.

-Any harm caused by shortening the time for data processing after the count was outweighed by the harm that would come from ending the count early, the judges said.
+Any harm caused by shortening the time for data processing after the count was outweighed by the harm that would come from ending the count early, they wrote.

+The appellate judges also noted that just because the Dec.
+31 deadline can’t be met practically doesn’t mean the court should require the Census Bureau to miss it.

 “Perhaps the Bureau will find that with an extraordinary effort or changes in processing capacity, it is able to meet its deadline," the judges said.
 “Or the Department of Commerce may seek and receive a deadline extension from Congress.
 Or perhaps the Bureau will miss the deadline, as statement after statement by everyone from agency officials to the President has stated it would, due to the extraordinary circumstances of the pandemic."